-University of La Verne Law Review is the student run and student-edited scholarly publication of La Verne Law.
-Membership on Law Review is the result of a selective process, based on both grades and successful completion of a writing competition.
-Each year, Law Review members host a major symposium in addition to publishing the annual legal journal, University of La Verne Law Review.
+The University of La Verne Law Review is the student-run and student-edited scholarly publication for the College of Law.
+Membership on the Law Review is the result of a selective process, based on both the prospective member’s academic performance and successful completion of a writing competition.
+Each year, Law Review members host a major symposium in addition to publishing the annual legal journal.
+Read more about the Law Review.

-Mock Trial Teams
+Mock Trial Team

 Alternative Dispute Resolution Team